 Cultures are not haphazard collections of customs and beliefs.
 Cultures are integrated, patterned systems.
 If one part of the system (e.g., the economy) changes, other parts also change.
 For example, during the 1950s, most American women planned domestic careers as homemakers and mothers.
 Since then, an increasing number of American women, including wives and mothers, have entered the workforce.
-Only 32 percent of married American women worked outside the home in 1960, compared to about 60 percent today.
+Only 32 percent of married American women worked outside the home in 1960, compared with about 60 percent today.

-What are some of the social repercussions of this particular economic change?
-Attitudes and behavior regarding marriage, family, and children have changed.
-Late marriage, "living together," and divorce have become more common.
-Work competes with marriage and family responsibilities and reduces the time available to invest in child care.
+Economic changes have social repercussions.
+Attitudes and behavior about marriage, family, and children have changed.
+Late marriage, "living together," and divorce have become commonplace.
+Work may compete with marriage and family responsibilities, reducing time spent at home and interfering with child care.
+Recognizing this, employers increasingly make it possible for workers to work remotely from home, a pattern reinforced dramatically by the COVID-19 pandemic and the availability of Zoom and similar platforms.